UPPMAX/install-methods/data/FAVOR_data/FAVOR_data-1.0_install-README.md

     curl -L -o SAVE-NAME -H "X-Dataverse-key:API-TOKEN" https://dataverse.harvard.edu/api/access/datafile/FILE-ID

-I wrote a python script `fetch.py` under `$SRCDIR` to form these queries as well as .md5 files for checking downloads.
+I wrote a python script `FAVOR_fetch.py` under `$TOOLDIR` to form these queries as well as .md5 files for checking downloads.
 It required python/3.10.8.
 It takes an argument, the JSON of database file metadata.

     module load python/3.10.8

-    fetch.py -j/--json metadata.json
+    FAVOR_fetch.py -j/--json metadata.json

-This first uses the little `api_token` package (in `api_token.py`) to check whether the API token is expired, and then fetches it from its secure location.
-The method `api_token.get_token_bash()` produces a bash command substitution which fetches its value from its secure location, to be used within the `.fetch.sh` file (see below) so that the API is never exposed.
+This first uses the little `FAVOR_api_token` package (in `FAVOR_api_token.py`) to check whether the API token is expired, and then fetches it from its secure location.
+The method `FAVOR_api_token.get_token_bash()` produces a bash command substitution which fetches its value from its secure location, to be used within the `.fetch.sh` file (see below) so that the API is never exposed.
 It is kept within `$HOME/.ssh/` so that only the owner (me, or whoever has placed their own token there) can fetch it.
-See `api_token.py` for what to name the token file.
+See `FAVOR_api_token.py` for what to name the token file.

-`fetch.sh` then scans the JSON.
+`FAVOR_fetch.py` then scans the JSON.
 It pulls some basic info about the dataset.
-Then, for each CSV file, it pulls SAVE-NAME, FILE-ID, and MD5.  `fetch.py` creates a file named after the JSON file, `metadata.md5`, that is a correctly formatted `.md5` file for use with `md5sum -c metadata.md5`.
-This contains filenames and associated MD5 checksums.  `fetch.py` also creates a `metadata.fetch.sh` file that contains API commands for downloading files.
+Then, for each CSV file, it pulls SAVE-NAME, FILE-ID, and MD5.
+`FAVOR_fetch.py` creates a file named after the JSON file, `metadata.md5`, that is a correctly formatted `.md5` file for use with `md5sum -c metadata.md5`.
+This contains filenames and associated MD5 checksums.  `FAVOR_fetch.py` also creates a `metadata.fetch.sh` file that contains API commands for downloading files.

-`fetch.py` tries to be helpful.
+`FAVOR_fetch.py` tries to be helpful.
 If a file with SAVE-NAME is found in the current directory, it checks its MD5 against the one the metadata has for that SAVE-NAME.
 If it matches, we avoid downloading that file in the `.fetch.sh` script, printing a message about skipping it.
 If the MD5 does not match, then